Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 It's way more than that.

-Well, the best the best description I heard to explain what you mean was sometime back in the mid-90s.
+You know, the best description I heard to explain what you mean was sometime back in the mid-90s.

 It's an actual government statistic.

-The administrative cost on every dollar.
+The administrative cost on every dollar, you remember the story?

-The administrative cost, this in the mid-90s of every dollar of welfare was 72 cents.
+The administrative cost, this in the mid-90s, of every dollar of welfare was 72 cents.

 In other words, every dollar of welfare that was apportioned, 28 cents got to a recipient, 72 cents stayed within the government bureaucracy to administer it.

-So you're you're absolutely right.
+So you're absolutely right.

 Well, these people are just lying through their teeth.